 Kieserman taught undergraduate courses in healthcare administration.
 He also taught special topics courses in hospitality management, electronic media management, arts management, entrepreneurship, and association management.
 As a degreed librarian, he also assisted students in the School of Global Business as a business research specialist.
 The author of four books on medical practice management and more than 200 articles on a wide range of business issues, his research and writing has focused on the areas of employee relations and staff development, the laws of independent contracting, marketing and promotion of the business organization, and conflict resolution in the workplace.

 He was the former senior columnist for the rehabilitation therapy group of journals of Merion Publications.
 He was also the Founding Executive Director of The Library Management Institute (LMI) and established a number of other national library associations benefiting library managers from across North America.
-Kieserman also worked with students as the director of a small media production firm that still is providing work opportunities to current college students and recent graduates.
-Two of their most successful projects are Health and Wellness, the web series, that was sponsored by the School of Global Business, and The Philadelphia Business Leaders Video Series.
+For many years while he was teaching, Kieserman also worked with students as the director of a small media production firm that provided work opportunities to college students and recent graduates.
+One of his favorite projects done in collaboration with his students was Health and Wellness, the web series, that was sponsored by the School of Global Business from 2014 until his retirement, and served as the basis of The Power of the Patient Project.

 Hometown Cherry Hill, New Jersey